kmajeed/mlzoomcamp_car_price_prediction/README.md

 ## Cloud Service

-I have used `Render.com` cloud platform which oofers a free teir for testing purposing.
+I have used `Render.com` cloud platform which offers a free tier for testing purposing.
 You just have to connect GitHub account and it can pick choose the repo where Docker file is located.
 The instance of my service is located at https://car-price-prediction-rnnk.onrender.com

 Since this is a free instance, it is very likely that at the time of testing Render.com would have alreay shut the instance down due to inactivity.
 So i will urge you to use the output of my testing from following screen shot ![Prediction Service via cloud based platform](cloud_test.png)